Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 * Enter `echo $VS100COMNTOOLS`.
 You should see something like ""C:\Program Files (x86)\Microsoft Visual Studio 10.0\Common7\Tools\"

 ####Setup
 Open a GitBash shell and navigate to the `brackets-shell` directory.
-Run `scripts/setup.sh`.
-This will download the CEF binary (if needed), create symlinks for the CEF directories, and create the Visual Studio solution file.
+Run `grunt`.
+This will download the CEF binary (if needed), create symlinks for the CEF directories, create the Visual Studio solution file, then run a command line build.

-You will need to _re-run setup.sh_ later if new source files are added or if brackets-shell updates to a newer CEF build.
+You will need to _re-run_ ``grunt setup`` later if new source files are added or if brackets-shell updates to a newer CEF build.

 ####Building in Visual Studio.
 Open appshell.sln in Visual Studio.
 NOTE: If you are using Visual Studio Express, you may get warnings that say some of the projects couldn't be loaded.
 These can be ignored.
 Build the "Brackets" target.

 ####Building from the command line
-Open a GitBash window at the `brackets-shell` directory and run `scripts/build.sh`.
+Open a GitBash window at the `brackets-shell` directory and run `grunt build`.

 ####Running
 The build output is located at `Release\Brackets.exe`.